equivalent/equivalent.github.io/_posts/article/2022-01-15-order-attachments-in-rails-activestorage-has_many_attached.md

 #### Why ActiveStorage has_many_attached don't have built in ordering ?

+I don't know.

-I don't know why but I personally think this feature is missing from ActiveStorage by design because your application may have different iterpretation of how to order attachments than my (Maybe your application is ordering PDFs in front of images)
+I personally think this feature is missing from ActiveStorage by design because your application may have a different iterpretation on how to order attachments.

+For example maybe within same has_many_attached your application is ordering PDFs in front of images.

+So it sounds straight forward but order logic may have many meanings

 #### Wouldn't be custom Picture model better ?